Mounjaro and alcohol: can you drink on Mounjaro?

 • Weakness

-Excessive drinking may also increase your risk of binge eating, obesity and weight gain, which may make it harder to lose weight while taking Mounjaro.
-This risk may be higher for people who are more impulsive, according to a study that found that more impulsive people are more likely to overeat, both while drinking alcohol and after they’ve finished drinking.
+Excessive drinking may also increase your risk of binge eating, obesity, and weight gain, which may make it harder to lose weight while taking Mounjaro.
+This risk may be higher for people who are more impulsive.
+A study found that more impulsive people are more likely to overeat, both while drinking alcohol and after they’ve finished drinking.

 Mounjaro and alcohol side effects